|The Victory-I knows how to take a more flattering profile picture. Take note, Victory-II.|

-With a commander like Vader I'd consider replacing the Leading Shots with a critical ion cannon upgrade like Ion Cannon Batteries as Vader can handle the reroll for you due to his commander ability.
+With a commander like Vader I'd consider replacing the Leading Shots with a critical ion cannon upgrade like Heavy Ion Emplacements or Ion Cannon Batteries as Vader can handle the reroll for you due to his commander ability.
 Again, as I said with the VSD-I, I'd consider Spinal Armament with Jerjerrod over the Quad Battery Turrets, but that's your call.

 There are a few commanders that synergize with VSDs and are more prone to wanting to run them.
 This can change up some of the upgrade builds a little bit and if so, I'll mention how with the commander.

 Motti simply adds 2 hull points to each VSD, but that's a tremendous amount of hull for the cost provided you kept them cheap.
 A 10 HP VSD is not trivially destroyed by any means and will usually require an additional attack past a regular 8 HP VSD.
 Minister Tua is a bit more appealing here on one of your VSDs so you can bring a defensive retrofit to further protect your extra durability.